-Master's students of the department, compulsory for the GS3D students.
+Msc students.
+The course is meant especially for those master's students who have not studied in our bachelor's program.
 Note that it is not possible to take both this and these related courses: 811311A Project management principles and 811382A Introduction to research work.